 As used in the Prospectuses and in this SAI, the term "majority," when referring to approvals to be obtained from shareholders of a class of a Fund, means the vote of the lesser of (i) 67% of the shares of such class of the Fund represented at a meeting if the holders of more than 50% of the outstanding shares of such class of the Fund are present in person or by proxy, or (ii) more than 50% of the outstanding shares of such class of the Fund.
-The term "majority," when referring to approvals to be obtained from shareholders of the Fund, means the vote of the lesser of (i) 67% of the shares of the Fund represented at a meeting if the holders of more than 50% of the outstanding shares of the Fund are present in person or by proxy, or (ii) more than 50% of the outstanding shares of the Fund.
-The term "majority," when referring to the approvals to be obtained from shareholders of the Trust as a whole, means the vote of the lesser of (i) 67% of the Trust's shares represented at a meeting if the holders of more than 50% of the Trust's outstanding shares.
+The term "majority," when referring to approvals to be obtained from shareholders of the Fund, means the vote of the lesser of (i)

+67% of the shares of the Fund represented at a meeting if the holders of more than 50% of the outstanding shares of the Fund are present in person or by proxy, or (ii) more than 50% of the outstanding shares of the Fund.
+The term "majority," when referring to the approvals to be obtained from shareholders of the Trust as a whole, means the vote of the lesser of (i) 67% of the Trust's shares represented at a meeting if the holders of more than 50% of the Trust's outstanding shares are present in person or by proxy, or (ii) more than 50% of the Trust's outstanding shares.